 One of the earliest references to navigation on the Roding pertains to 1203, where two ships took on a cargo of bacon at Barking destined for Normandy.
 Timber (including that from the Abess of Baking’s forests) was a regular trade on the Roding and Barking Creek.
 From the 14th to the 19th Centuries one of the main industries on the river was fishing and Barking once hosted one of the country’s largest fishing fleets.
 Henry the Eighth had some of his splending Naval vessels fitted out or maintained at Barking.

-In 1722 Daniel Defore reported that Barking was a busy little fishing port.
+In 1722 Daniel Defoe reported that Barking was a busy little fishing port.
 From that time when there were just 14 smacks, the number grew to around 220 fishing smacks by 1850.
-Barking thus became one of the greatest fishing ports in England and no doubt the Roding Navigation benefitted from this.
+Barking thus became one of the greatest fishing ports in England and no doubt the Roding Navigation benefited from this.
 From the 1860’s the fishing fleet declined enormously.

 In terms of boats reaching Ilford, the 1737 the Roding Navigation Act was promoted for this purpose.
 It was said this improvement would be “very convenient for the carriage of corn, coals and other foods and merchandises to and from Great Ilford…” The navigation was a great success and Ilford Wharf became a thriving place.